Universal Translation Services

 Types of Subtitles

 What Kind Do You Need?
 Most subtitling companies offer three essential subtitles: subtitles for film and TV, subtitles for online videos, and closed captions.
-Here’s what each one is used for: Subtitles For Film & TV – These subtitles appear onscreen at all times during a music video’s playback.
+Here’s what each one is used for Subtitles For Film & TV – These subtitles always appear onscreen during a music video’s playback.

 russian to english subtitling video